AllenInstitute/cplAE_MET/README.md

 ### Coupled autoencoders for M, E, and T analysis

 Objectives:
- - Joint analysis of Morphology, Electrophysiology, and Transcriptomic data from Patch-seq experiments.
+ - Joint analysis of Morphology, Electrophysiology, and Transcriptomic data from Patch-seq, ME, fMOST and EM experiments.
- - Extending results from Patch-seq dataset to EM reconstructions

 ### Data
  - Patch-seq dataset for V1 cortical interneurons ([Gala et al. 2021](https://www.nature.com/articles/s43588-021-00030-1): 3411 cells in T and E)